-8.15 Safeguarding Panel Decisions
+8.14 Safeguarding Panel Decisions

 - (a) Except as provided for under Subsection 8.5(e), decisions of the Safeguarding Panel shall be communicated to the Parties within seven (7) days of the completion of the hearing process.
 Written reasons shall be provided to the Parties within fifteen (15) days of the completion of the hearing process.
-Upon request by the Parties, the time limits may be abridged by the Panel. - (b) Notwithstanding Subsection 8.15(a), when the decision must be communicated to the Parties simultaneously in both official languages, the written reasons shall be provided to the Parties within twenty-one (21) days of the completion of the hearing process. - (c) The SDRCC may publish a summary of the Safeguarding Panel decision in accordance with the Applicable Conduct Rules and Specific Procedural Rules, provided that what is disclosed does not enable the public to identify any Minor. - (d) If the Safeguarding Panel concludes that there is a risk to the welfare of a Minor or Vulnerable Person, consideration may be given as to whether its decision shall be communicated to one or more of the following: - (i) any statutory body concerned with the welfare of Children or Vulnerable Persons; - (ii) the police; and - (iii) any SO that may have a legitimate interest in the decision. - (e) No decision of the Safeguarding Tribunal, save in exceptional and urgent circumstances, shall be disclosed under Subsection 8.15(c) if the parties have, within seven (7) days of receipt of the decision, made representations that it should not be disclosed.
-Upon receipt of those representations, the Safeguarding Panel shall consider whether, in the light of those representations, its decision shall be disclosed. - (f) Notwithstanding any publication ban, Safeguarding Panel decisions may be disclosed to arbitrators of the Safeguarding Tribunal and of the Appeal Tribunal redacted to remove any information that could identify the Parties and/or the witnesses.
+Upon request by the Parties, the time limits may be abridged by the Panel. - (b) Notwithstanding Subsection 8.15(a), when the decision must be communicated to the Parties simultaneously in both official languages, the written reasons shall be provided to the Parties within twenty-one (21) days of the completion of the hearing process. - (c) Subject to Subsection 8.15(e), all decisions of the Safeguarding Panel shall be made public, provided they are redacted so that what is disclosed does not enable the public to identify: - (i) any Person who was, at the time of the alleged or confirmed UCCMS violation, a Minor or Vulnerable Person as determined by the Panel; - (ii) any Interested Party or witness who has not expressly requested, prior to the publication of the decision, to be publicly identified; - (iii) the Respondent, when a final decision is made finding that the Respondent did not violate the UCCMS, unless the Respondent has expressly requested, prior to the publication of the decision, to be publicly identified.

+- (d) If the Safeguarding Panel concludes that there is a risk to the welfare of a Minor or Vulnerable Person, consideration may be given as to whether its decision shall be communicated to one or more of the following: - (i) any statutory body concerned with the welfare of Children or Vulnerable Persons; - (ii) the police; and - (iii) any SO that may have a legitimate interest in the decision. - (e) A decision of the Safeguarding Tribunal shall not be made public under Subsection 8.15(c) when: - (i) It is a decision on Provisional Measures, pending the final determination on the alleged UCCMS violation; or - (ii) The decision concerns a Respondent who was, at the time of the alleged or confirmed UCCMS violation, a Minor or a Vulnerable Person as determined by the Panel. - (f) Notwithstanding any publication ban, Safeguarding Panel decisions may be shared for training purposes with arbitrators of the Safeguarding Tribunal and of the Appeal Tribunal, redacted as prescribed in Subsection 8.15(c).